alvinlam07/Chii-Discord-Bot/README.md

 </p>

 ## 📃 About
 Chii is a personal Discord bot that is in continuous development.
-It uses the following APIs:
+It uses the following APIs/Sources:
 * [Discord](https://github.com/discord/discord-api-docs)
 * [OpenWeather](https://openweathermap.org/current)
 * [Reddit](https://github.com/reddit-archive/reddit)